mfbonfigli/go_cesium_tiler/README.md

 **New from v2.0.0-gamma**: Convertion between EGM and WGS84 elevations is now delegated to Proj.
 Just make sure to specify the correct input vertical datum and make sure the `share` folder contains the required vertical grids.
 These are not included but can be downloaded from the [Proj CDN](https://cdn.proj.org/)

 The currently tool uses the version 9.5.0 of the well-known Proj.4 library to handle coordinate conversion.
-The input CRS specified by just providing the relative EPSG code, a Proj4 string or WKT text.
+The input CRS specified by just providing the relative EPSG code, a Proj4 string or WKT text, or letting the library figure it out automatically from the LAS metadata.

 Speed is a major concern for this tool, thus it has been chosen to store the data completely in memory.
 If you don't have enough memory the tool will fail, so if you have really big LAS files and not enough RAM it is advised to split